REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 But in the meantime, I wanted to bring you an episode that we released a few years ago.

-Because last week, the victim Vilaine Briggs would have been celebrating her 67th birthday.
-But instead, a a still unknown killer cut Vilaine's life short at the tender age of 18.
+Because last week, the victim, Vilaine Briggs, would have been celebrating her 67th birthday.
+But instead, a still unknown killer cut Vilaine's life short at the tender age of 18.

 Detectives in Utah are still actively testing DNA in her case and still encourage anyone with information to call them.
-So our card this week is Vilaine Briggs, the Ace of Spades from Utah.
+So, our card this week is Vilaine Briggs, the Ace of Spades Spades from Utah.

-It's midday on May 5th, 1977, and a young woman named Moana is waiting for her roommate, Belaine, to get back from her morning class so they can go for a shopping date.
+It's midday on May 5th, 1977, and a young woman named Moana is waiting for her roommate, Vilaine, to get back from her morning class so they can go for a shopping date.

 She's waiting and waiting and waiting.